SteppoFF/iota.keccak.js/README.md

 <pre><code>npm install git+https://github.com/SteppoFF/iota.keccak.js/#master</code></pre>
  **OR**

 If you just want to have the kerl/curl/net functions, you can go with the slim branch

 <pre><code>npm install git+https://github.com/SteppoFF/iota.keccak.js/#slim</code></pre>

 ### Using local PoW
 In order to use local PoW with the master branch, the libccurl lib must be present in the folder where the final script is started from.
-Please check the [local spammer example](https://github.com/SteppoFF/iota.keccak.js/tree/master/examples/local_spammer.js) for more info.
+Please check the [local spammer example](https://github.com/SteppoFF/iota.keccak.js/tree/master/examples/local_spammer.js) for more information.

 ### Usage:
 Generating addresses